Fernando Garcia

 Problem 5.11

-Find the magnetic field at a point $P $ on the axis of a tightly wound solenoid (helical coil) consisting on $n $ turns per unit length wrapped around a cylindrical tube of radius $a $ and carrying current $I $ (Fig. 5.24).
+Find the magnetic field at a point P on the axis of a tightly wound solenoid (helical coil) consisting on n turns per unit length wrapped around a cylindrical tube of radius a and carrying current I (Fig. 5.24).

-Express your answer in terms of $\theta _1 $ and $\theta _2 $.
+Express your answer in terms of θ1 and θ2.
 (It's tidiest that way)

 Consider the turns to be essentially circular, and use the result of Ex 5.6.